-Type of withdrawal What it means The maximum withdrawal allowed How to apply first home withdrawal if you have owned a home before.
-See section 'Eligibility for First Home Withdrawal' on page 23 for more details.
+Type of withdrawal What it means The maximum withdrawal allowed How to apply from one year after you leave New Zealand.
+Australian complying superannuation scheme.
+We will approve or decline your application.
+Buying your first home If you've been a member of KiwiSaver for at least three years you might be able to withdraw some of your KiwiSaver savings to put towards buying, in New Zealand, your first home or land on which to build your first home.
+In some cases you might be able to make a first home withdrawal if you have owned a home before.
+See section 'Eligibility for First Home Withdrawal' on page 22 for more details.
+Entire balance excluding \$1,000 and any funds transferred from an Australian complying superannuation scheme.
+Fill in a first home withdrawal form, available from us.
+We will approve or decline your application.
+We may approve a partial withdrawal or the maximum amount.
 Withdrawal to meet tax or other liability on foreign superannuation withdrawal If you have transferred savings from an overseas superannuation or pension scheme into the Scheme you can apply to withdraw savings from your member account for payment of certain New Zealand income tax liabilities (but not interest or penalties) or student loan repayment obligations resulting from the transfer.
 Entire balance excluding the Government contributions and the Government Kick-Start contribution (if received).
 However, if the maximum liability is less than the permitted withdrawal amount, you can only withdraw up to the amount of the liability.
 Contact us for more information (as conditions apply) and to obtain a withdrawal form.
 We will approve or decline your application.

-You will only have received a \$1,000 kick-start contribution from the Government if you first joined KiwiSaver before 2.00pm on 21 May 2015
+You will only have received a \$1,000 kick-start contribution from the Government if you first joined KiwiSaver before 2.00pm on 21 May 2015.